01 of 23

 Red Pine Needles

 The leaves are needle-like and dark green and snap cleanly when bent.
-Combine with needles with boiling water to create a forest green dye bath.Continue to 19 of 23 below.
+Combine the needles with boiling water to create a forest green dye bath.Continue to 19 of 23 below.

 19 of 23